How to get started in ecommerce

 6. Plan your online marketing strategy with social media

 Perhaps one of the most important steps in this transition is communicating how your business will now be selling.
 This is where social media posts and advertising come into play to be certain that customers are in the know about your online strategy.
 On the upside, most brick-and-mortar shops are already using social media to market to their customers.
-However, businesses must over-communicate the change in operations to ensure regular customers are aware of the new selling channel, and to capitalize on the expanded customer audience you can now reach.
+However, it’s critical that businesses over-communicate the change in operations to ensure regular customers are aware of the new selling channel, and to capitalize on the expanded customer audience you can now reach.

 Social media can be used to promote your new online presence and as a platform to advocate for your business’s distinguishing factors and unique value-add.
 Use this opportunity to tell your story and highlight the characteristics that make your small business stand out to consumers.
 Not only are consumers turning to social media to learn where they can continue making regular purchases during this time, but they’re especially inclined to support small businesses.